 - Cook bucatini pasta according to the directions until it’s al dente.
 Strain and set aside.

-- Meanwhile, add onion, carrots, olive oil, ¼ tsp salt and red pepper flakes to a heavy bottomed skillet over medium heat.
+- Meanwhile, add onion, carrots, olive oil, ¼ teaspoon salt and red pepper flakes to a heavy bottomed skillet over medium heat.

 - Cook this mixture for 5-10 minutes or until the veggies are beginning to caramelize.
 Add garlic and cook for 2 more minutes.

-- Using a spatula, push the veggies to the side and add the meat and another ¼ tsp salt.
+- Using a spatula, push the veggies to the side and add the meat and another ¼ teaspoon salt.
 Let the meat cook until it’s beginning to brown and caramelize.
 Use spatula to break it up and mix it into vegetables.
 Cook for 5 minutes more, stirring halfway.

 - Add the tomato paste and stir it into the mixture.
 Cook this for 2-3 minutes or until the paste starts to darken.

 - Pour the wine over the meat mixture to delgaze the pan.
 Using the wooden spatula, scrape up all the little stuck-on bits from the bottom of the pan.

-- Now add the can of crushed tomatoes, another 1.4 tsp salt and stir.
+- Now add the can of crushed tomatoes, another 1.4 teaspoon salt and stir.
 Put the lid on and turn the heat to medium-low.
 Simmer for 30 minutes, stirring every 10-15 minutes while making sure that nothing is sticking to the bottom of the pot.

 - Once the sauce is finished, add the butter, the cream if you'd like, and half of the grated parmesan and stir.
 Season with more salt and pepper if needed.

 - Turn the heat to low and toss in the pasta.
 Serve with remaining parmesan cheese and the herby whipped ricotta (from below) on top.